axibase/atsd/administration/data_retention.md

 ### Disable Persistence

-If a metric is **non-persistent**, it is not stored on disk.
-The metric will still be _processed_ in the rule engine.
+The data for **non-persistent** metrics is not stored on disk.
+Such metrics are still be _processed_ in the rule engine.

 To disable persistence for a metric, open the Metric Editor, expand 'Settings' section, set 'Persistent' switch to 'No', and click **Save**.